Mister Rogers' Neighborhood: Format

-At the end of each episode, Rogers sang "It's Such a Good Feeling" (a different song, "Tomorrow" was used from 1968 to 1972) when he took off his sneakers as he says "You're alive" in a higher toned voice, and grabs his dress shoes to put back on, and then snaps his fingers two times.
+At the end of each episode, Rogers sang "It's Such a Good Feeling" (a different song, "Tomorrow" was used from 1968 to 1972) when he took off his sneakers as he says "You're alive" in a higher-toned voice, and grabs his dress shoes to put back on, and then snaps his fingers two times.
 After that, Rogers goes into the closet, takes off his cardigan, hangs it up, and grabs his jacket to put back on.
 Before the closing credits, Rogers got ready to go out the door by reminding the viewers: "You always make each day a special day.
 You know how: By just your being you/yourself.
 There's only one person in the whole world that's like you, and that's you.
 And people can like you just/exactly the way you are.
 I'll be back next time.
 Bye-bye!".
 During the closing credits, which is complete with the show's logo and the episode number, the camera would perform a reversed version of the opening sequence's pan shot, while the "Neighborhood Trolley" crosses streets from right to left.

-Starting in 1979, episodes were grouped into week-long series, with each series focused on a particular topic; each opening includes that weeks subject, in the form of "Mister Rogers Talks About [subject]".
+Starting in 1979, episodes were grouped into week-long series, with each series focused on a particular topic; each opening includes that week's subject, in the form of "Mister Rogers Talks About [subject]".
 Rogers' monologues throughout the week explore various facets of the topic, and the ongoing story from the Neighborhood of Make-Believe serves as illustration.

 Rogers covered a broad range of topics over the years, and the series did not shy away from issues that other children's programming avoided.
 In fact, Rogers endeared himself to many when, on March 23, 1970, he dealt with the death of one of his pet goldfish.
 The series also dealt with competition, divorce, and war.
 Rogers returned to the topic of anger regularly and focused on peaceful ways of dealing with angry feelings.